PatrickImperato/aireliabilitydebrief/README.md

 ### Download the repository

 Option 1
-Download ZIP from the green Code button on GitHub.
+Download ZIP from the green Code button.

 Option 2
 Clone using git